ben-tanen/ben-tanen.github.io/_posts/2019-06-27-trump-electoral-college-visualized.md

 ---
 layout: post
-title: "Visualizing Trump's Narrow Path to Victory"
+title: Visualizing Trump's Narrow Path to Victory
-date: 2019-06-27 04:00:00
+date: '2019-06-27 12:00:00'
-thumbnail: /assets/img/post-thumbnails/electoral-college-viz.png
+thumbnail: /assets/img/post-thumbnails/trump-electoral-college-visualized-db61cd8d.png
 related-proj: trump-electoral-college-visualized
 ---

 *Okay, I know...the 2016 election happened nearly 1,000 days ago and at this point re-litigating it just feels like beating a dead horse that died from beating another dead horse.
 But this idea was inspired by 2020 Democratic Debate coverage, and you can't always decide when inspiration strikes.*